steveiliop56/getashell/README.md

+> [!WARNING]
+> This project is no longer maintained, I decided to move forward since this was just a side project to test my skills.
+I have now moved on and I will not be adding any new features.

 ## Get A Shell 🐚

 Have you ever wanted to just spin up a quick server that you can ssh into to test something real quick?
 Well with get a shell you can just spin up the UI select a distro and click _Get me a shell!_ and boom you have an ssh server with your specified distro.
 No need to spin up vms, run commands or anything harder than a click!

 ![Preview](screenshots/app.png)

-> Warning ⚠️: The project is in maintenance mode meaning that I will not be adding new features because I have focused on other things.
-But if you find a bug feel free to open an issue so I can fix it.
-I may continue development in the future but I can't guarantee that for now.

 ### Installation ⏬